 Jach wi'ijen.
 I am very hungry.

-Intransitive verbs, barring the special forms below, use the dependent pronoun.
-The dependent pronoun is either combined with the aspectual marker listed below, or used standalone.
-When the aspect marker below is followed by a -, it means that the aspect marker is prefixed to the dependent pronoun.
+For the purposes of learning the language, aspect describes how or when an action is done.
+Besides the verbal root, it is probably the most important part of the verb.
+The aspect, unless called out otherwise, comes before the pronoun.
+Barring some special forms that are called out explicitly, the pronoun is always the dependent pronoun – when there is a -, it means that the dependent pronoun is suffixed to the aspect (ex. kin for the indefinite present).
 Some markers also have -e', which is suffixed to the verb.
 In the case where a verb begins with a vowel, the appropriate w/y consonant is prefixed to the verb (kin wok'ol).

 Habitual/Indefinite Present (k-)